List of tallest buildings in Las Vegas: Tallest buildings

 This list ranks completed and topped out skyscrapers in Las Vegas that stand at least 400 feet (122 m) tall, based on standard height measurement.
 This includes spires and architectural details, but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.
 Freestanding observation towers, while not habitable buildings, are included for comparison purposes, but not ranked.

 Many Las Vegas skyscrapers are located on the Las Vegas Strip, the majority of which is located outside the Las Vegas city limits.
 This list includes all skyscrapers which are included within the city limits of Las Vegas and the surrounding communities which use Las Vegas as an official address.
 The United States Postal Service uses "Las Vegas, NV" as the official mailing address for the unincorporated places of Paradise, Winchester, and Spring Valley, and as such the distinction between the city and the surrounding communities is often not apparent.

-Tallest under construction or proposed
+Tallest approved or proposed

-Under construction

-There is currently one building under construction in the Las Vegas Valley that is planned to rise at least 100 meters (328 ft).

-Approved or proposed

 This lists buildings that are approved or proposed in the Las Vegas Valley and are planned to rise at least 100 meters (328 ft).